10 Effective Home Remedies To Stop Peeling Of The Fingertips

 1. Cool Off With Aloe:

-Peeling skin around the fingertips can cause burning and irritation, for which the application of fresh aloe gel is the best remedy (1).
+Peeling skin around the fingertips can cause a burning sensation, irritation, and pain for which the application of fresh aloe gel is the best remedy (1).
 Simply take a stalk of aloe, scrape out some of its gel, and apply it to the affected area at least twice a day.
 Let it remain till it dries.
+You can also try this as a precautionary remedy that soothes the burning sensation associated with fingertips peeling.

 2. Soothe With Coconut Oil: